-High performing Year 10 state high school students will experience a 15-day program, enjoying school life and visiting cultural and historical sites in Hiroshima and Kyoto, Japan.
+High performing Year 10 state (college or academy) high school students will undertake a 14-day program, enjoying school life and visits to cultural and historical sites in Hiroshima and Kyoto, Japan.
 Students will improve their language proficiency and engage in industry visits where they will see real life examples of Science, Technology, Engineering and Mathematics (STEM) applications.

 This program is targeting students who would otherwise not have the opportunity to experience another culture in an international environment.

-- The program is open to 13 Queensland (state) high school students in Year 10 and provides the opportunity for students to experience a different culture and school life, and improve language skills.
+- The program is open to 13 Queensland state high school (including college or academy) students in Year 10 and provides the opportunity to experience a different culture and school life, and improve language skills.

-- Two teacher chaperones will accompany the group for the duration of the program.
+- There will be 2 teacher chaperones to accompany the group for the duration of the program.

-- Final itinerary and details will be provided in an information session or workshop which the successful students and their families are required to attend.
+- Final itinerary and details will be provided in an information session which the successful students and their families are required to attend.